-Cathedral Masses, LA County Holiday Celebration set for Christmas Eve - NewsBreak
+Cathedral Masses, LA County Holiday Celebration Set for Christmas Eve - NewsBreak

 "Jesus comes to be with us, to be the bread of life, to fill us with his own divine life.
 We can find this Child, we can meet him again and again, in our churches.
 He is there at the altar, he is there in the tabernacle, just as he was present in the manger, waiting for us, waiting to give himself to us.
 Let's keep praying for one another in this holy season."

-The LA County Holiday Celebration will run from 3-6 p.m. and have a live audience for the first time since 2019.
+The holiday celebration will run from 3-6 p.m. and have a live audience for the first time since 2019.
 It will be televised live by KOCE-TV Channel 50 and streamed at pbssocal.org, kcet.org and the Public Broadcasting Service app.
 It will be rebroadcast at 6 p.m. on KOCE and at 11 p.m.
 Saturday and 6 p.m.
 Sunday on KCET-TV Channel 28.

 Tickets are not required.
-Seating is on a first-come, first-seated basis and is not guaranteed.
+Seating is on a first-come, first-seated basis.
+Seating is not guaranteed.

 Doors open at 2:30 p.m.
 A line on the Hope Street side of Jerry Moss Plaza at The Music Center starts forming at roughly 9 a.m.
 Parking is free in The Music Center garage.